maxpatiiuk/eecs-448-pixelland/documentation/README.md

 a JavaScript-based video game.
 Furthermore, we neccessarily follow the client-server architecture so that people can reach and play our game.

+### Deployment Plan

+As an indie game development studio, our primary goal is to have our game be accessible, while still turning a profit - a goal that is made easier by the fact that Pixelland was written in Javascript.
+Our most obvious platform for deployment is on the web; we could initially host the game on some of our team's own server hardware, then as the need arises and cash-flow increases with popularity, it may become feasable to switch over to something more dynamic, like AWS instances.
+The aforementioned cash-flow would be based around a subscription, pay-for-access model; paying a small monthly fee gives you access to all gameplay features, maps, and updates.
+Overtime, this cash-flow helps pay our developers, cover hosting costs (including cloud storage for worlds), and enables the growth of Pixelland as a whole.

+The creation of Pixelland was inspired by the notion of "undying imagination," and this philosophy just as well informs our approach to marketing Pixelland.
+We believe that it is a game for all - enjoyment is there to be had regardless of age or aptness to playing video games - it is a world to let your imagination run free.
+Being playable from a web brower means that it is relatively accessible, regardless of if you run Linux, MacOS, or Windows.
+The gameplay is straightforward and easy to grasp for anyone.
+Ultimately, all of these things mean that we have a large potential market to work with that exists in a distinctly gray area.
+We cannot clearly define what our market is because our game is one that is not meant to appeal to any particular group of people.

 ### Generated UML Diagram

 We generated a UML diagram using